nezvers/Defold_true-tile-collision/true_tile_collision/Read_me.md

 end
 ```
 Values are IDs in tilesource used for collision.
 IDs in tilesource are counted from left to right and top to down, starting from 1.

+## Create your own _physics_update_
+Since dependancy LUA modules are read only, you can create module that refer to TTC (require "true_tile_collision.true_tile_collision") and create your own physics updates (for players and enemies) by using modular system from TTC.
+For reference you can use TTC built-in physics updates and many physics functions that's coded inside TTC.

 # HAPPY GAMEDEV
 ## Cheers, _NeZvers_